noir-lang/book/src/getting_started/nargo/installation.md

 ```
 $ nargo --help
-nargo 0.1
-Kevaundray Wedderburn <kevtheappdev@gmail.com>
 Noir's package manager

-USAGE:
-   nargo [SUBCOMMAND]
+Usage: nargo <COMMAND>

-FLAGS:
-   -h, --help       Prints help information
-   -V, --version    Prints version information

-SUBCOMMANDS:
+Commands:
-   build       Builds the constraint system
+  check             Checks the constraint system for errors
+  codegen-verifier  Generates a Solidity verifier smart contract for the program
   compile           Compile the program and its secret execution trace into ACIR format
-   contract    Creates the smart contract code for circuit
-   gates       Counts the occurences of different gates in circuit
-   help        Prints this message or the help of the given subcommand(s)
   new               Create a new binary project
+  execute           Executes a circuit to calculate its return value
-   prove       Create proof for this program
+  prove             Create proof for this program.
+The proof is returned as a hex encoded string
   verify            Given a proof and a program, verify whether the proof is valid
+  test              Run the tests for this program
+  gates             Counts the occurrences of different gates in circuit
+  help              Print this message or the help of the given subcommand(s)
 ```

 ## Option 2: Compile from Source